J-oseph/RISC-Processor-on-FPGA/README.md

 Simulated using IVerilog and viewed with GTKWAVE on Linux.

 Use this command to compile and view the results:
-  iverilog -o CORE.vvd tb_CORE.v && vvp CORE.vvp && gtkwave CORE.vcd
+  iverilog -o temp/CORE.vvp tb/tb_CORE.v && vvp temp/CORE.vvp && gtkwave temp/CORE.vcd

 .
 .